De Morgan Dual Nominal Quantifiers Modelling Private Names in Non-Commutative Logic: Context Reduction and the Admissibility of Co-rules

-Any predicate provable in this smaller system is also provable in \textsf{MAV1}, since all rules of \textsf{MAV1} can be simulated by the rules above.
-Perhaps the least obvious case is the \textit{fresh} rule, using \textit{vacuous} and \textit{new wen} as follows: $ \wen x.
-P \equiv \new x. \wen x.
-P \longrightarrow \wen x. \new x.
-P \equiv \new x.
-P $.
-Conversely, \textit{vacuous} is a provble equivalence in \textsf{MAV1}; hence, by inductively applying cut elimination to eliminate each \textit{vacuous} rule in a proof using the smaller set of rules, we can obtain a proof with the same conclusion in \textsf{MAV1}.
+Conversely, \textit{vacuous} is a provable equivalence in \textsf{MAV1}; hence, by inductively applying cut elimination to eliminate each \textit{vacuous} rule in a proof using the smaller set of rules, we can obtain a proof with the same conclusion in \textsf{MAV1}.
 The disadvantage of the above system is that the \textit{vacuous} rules can introduce an arbitrary number of nominal quantifiers at any stage in the proof leading to infinite paths in proof search, i.e., the above system is not \textit{analytic}.
 Indeed the multiset-based measure used to guide splitting would not be respected, hence our cut elimination strategy would fail.
 None the less, the smaller rule set above offers insight into design decisions.

 \textbf{Alternative approaches to cut elimination.} Further styles of proof system are possible.
-For example, again as a consequence of cut elimination, we can show the equivalence of \textsf{MAV1} and a system which reduces the implicit contraction in the \textit{external} rule to an atomic form $\alpha \longrightarrow \alpha \oplus \alpha$~\cite{Brunnler2001,Strassburger2002,Bruscoli2016}, in which various medial rules play a central role for propagating contraction.
+For example, again as a consequence of cut elimination, we can show the equivalence of \textsf{MAV1} and a system which reduces the implicit contraction in the \textit{external} rule to an atomic form $\vcenter{\infer{\alpha}{\alpha \ooplus \alpha}}$, in which additional medial rules play a central role for propagating contraction~\cite{Brunnler2001,Strassburger2002,Bruscoli2016}.
 Similarly, the implicit vacuous existential quantifier introduction can be given an explicit atomic treatment~\cite{Strassburger09}.
 The point is that, although the cut elimination result in this work is sufficient to establish the equivalent expressive power of systems mentioned in this subsection, further proof theoretic insight may be gained by attempting direct proofs of cut elimination in such alternative systems.
-Indeed quite a different approach to cut elimination may be required for tackling \textsf{MAV2} with second-order quantifiers.
+Indeed a different approach to cut elimination is required for tackling \textsf{MAV2} with second-order quantifiers.